 For a block by block list of stars, check out Seeing-stars.com

-To look up individuals not on this list, visit www.walkoffame.com/starfinder.Continue to 4 of 4 below.
+To look up individuals not included on this list, visit walkoffame.com/starfinder.

 There are a number of people who have received multiple stars on the Hollywood Walk of Fame for activity in more than one entertainment arena.
-Just because I get obsessed with random details, I wanted to figure out who got what, so here are all the people who have multiple stars on the Hollywood Walk of Fame.
-I might have missed a few, because it's not all that easy to extrapolate from the list of Star Recipients, but I've come up with 219 total duplicate stars.
+We might have missed a few on this list because it's not all that easy to extrapolate from the list of Star Recipients, but we've come up with 219 total duplicate stars.

 Four Stars on the Hollywood Walk of Fame